digitalrebar/digitalrebar/README.md

 Upon recieving an Event, the following steps happen:

-1. The Classifier matches the Selector against the EventSelectors of the individual Rules.
+1. The Rule Engine matches the Selector against the EventSelectors of the individual Rules.
 2. A RunContext is created for each RuleSet that contains a Rule that matches the EventSelector.
 3. Each RunContext is handed a RunList of Rules in its RuleSet to start execution at.
 4. Each RunContext starts executing Rules starting at the first Rule in its RunList.